Sanne/Seam_2_3/examples-ee6/ui/readme.txt

 ===============

 This is a simple example demonstrating Seam UI.
-It runs on JBoss AS as an EAR
+It runs on JBoss AS7 as an EAR

-To deploy the example to JBossAS, follow these steps:
+To deploy the example to JBoss AS7, follow these steps:

 * In the example root directory run: